Frogs are attracted to water, and a worst-case scenario is for them to see your pool as their next home.

 How do you permanently get rid of frogs?
 The best way to permanently get rid of frogs is to safely relocate them to their original pond and frog-proof your yard and pool.
 Stop frogs and toads from entering your backyard or garden by putting up a tight, smooth fence around your yard that is at least 50cm (20 in) above and below ground.

+How do you get rid of nuisance frogs?
 Do not kill nuisance frogs since they may be endangered or protected by local laws.
 The best way to get rid of nuisance frogs is to frog-proof your yard, garden, or pool by eliminating what attracts them including garbage, stagnant water, and shelter like tall grass or vegetation.